 HOUSE OF ANNAS

-Jesus was brought before the powerful ex-high priest for a hearing prior to formal arraignment before the son-in-law Caiaphas.
+Jesus was brought before the powerful ex-high priest — the real power behind the title of High Priest — for a hearing prior to formal arraignment before the son-in-law Caiaphas.
 Jesus knowing this to be essentially a lower court inquiry blunted Annas‘ questions by answering that what was known about him was “…public record”.

 PALACE OF CAIAPHAS

 As it was after dark and the gates of the Temple were locked, certain members of the Sanhedrin met in the south west quarter of the city at the palace of the high priest Caiaphas, whose name means “inquisitor”.
 It was difficult to find a solid charge to stick on Jesus as the witnesses that were found could not agree, and according to Jewish Law, a minimum of two witnesses had to concur on a charge.
 A number of charges and questions were put to Jesus, but he refused to answer.
 Since no proven evidence had been introduced, Jesus was not legally obligated to answer, and Caiaphas knew it.
 If Caiaphas could not introduce a proven charge the case would collapse and Jesus would be more popular with the people while the Sanhedrin would be embarrassed.
 The high priest devised a plan that would create seventy witnesses.
 He prefaced his final question with the dreaded “Oath of the Covenant”.
 A reply of silence would be criminal, a false answer would be damnable.
 He said,

 “I adjure you, by the living God, that you tell us whether are you the Christ, the Son of God.”

 Jesus not only answered affirmatively, but added that he was the Son of Man, an Old Testament title for God’s vice-regent on earth, a peer as it were, a divine being.